 The proposed revisions to the SSS WDRs represent a major departure from the program that is still being implemented under the existing WDRs.
-While we appreciate the State Water Board's efforts to address certain issues associated with the existing WDRs, the EBCSAC is very concerned about a number of the proposed revisions, especially those related to reporting of private lateral sewage discharges (PLSDs), and the onerous additions to the Sewer System Management Plan (SSMP) requirements that should not be mandated unless State Water Board guidance and funding are first made available.
+While we appreciate the State Water Board's efforts to address certain issues associated with the existing WDRs, our agency is very concerned about a number of the proposed revisions, especially those related to reporting of private lateral sewage discharges (PLSDs), and the onerous additions to sewer system management plan (SSMP) requirements that should not be mandated unless State Water Board guidance and funding are first made available.
 As requirements become more complicated and confusing, more agency staff time is directed towards preparing reports and re-organizing information and operating procedures, and less time is spent actually managing or conducting the appropriate operations and maintenance (O&M) activities to prevent SSOs and properly maintain our collection system.
 Finally, we strongly oppose any kind of NPDES permitting as it might relate to collection system operations and maintenance.
-We will specifically address this issue later in this letter.

-The following are our specific comments regarding the proposed draft revisions to the SSS WDR circulated by the Water Board staff on March 24, 2011.
+The following are our specific comments regarding the proposed draft revisions to the SSS WDR circulated by the Water Board staff on March 24, 2011: